 All of Corel’s software is fantastic and they’re a worthwhile competitor to Adobe.
 Corel has been around since 1989 making it almost thirty years old.

 Draw is made for vector editing which can be perfect for icon design, logos, app interfaces or website mockups.
 Painter along with PaintShop Pro are better for photo editing and digital painting.

 The company offers many other programs like CAD software and video editors, but designers would be most interested in the Corel Draw program.

 If you’re curious to learn more visit Corel’s website or check out these resources:

-Affinity Designer is another high-quality graphics design program for Mac users.
+Affinity Designer is another high-quality graphics design program for Mac and PC users (there’s also an iPad version).
 This app is a little cheaper than sketch at only $49 per license.
 The interface also mirrors Photoshop’s interface in many ways, so it can offer a quicker learning curve.